puritys/nodejs-phplike/README.md

 Execute phplike in global mode sample
 -------------------------------

 You can require the index.js of phplike, then you will use the phplike function in global object.
 It means that you don't need prefix to call php function.
-To execute function like a real php.
+To execute function like a real php coding.

-exec(command, printInScreen);
+exec(command, printInScreen = true);

 <pre>
     require("phplike");